stackabletech/hdfs-utils/README.md

 ## Installation

+Currently you can compile hdfs-utils against Hadoop 3.3.6 or 3.4.0.
+You need to specify the version by activating either the `hadoop-3.3` or the `hadoop-3.4` profile below.

-Run `mvn package` and put the resulting `target/hdfs-utils-*.jar` file on your HDFS classpath.
+Run `mvn clean package -P hadoop-3.4` and put the resulting `target/hdfs-utils-*.jar` file on your HDFS classpath.
 The easiest way to achieve this is to put it in the directory `/stackable/hadoop/share/hadoop/tools/lib/`.
 The Stackable HDFS already takes care of this, you don't need to do anything in this case.